Sewage Pump vs. Septic Tank Pump: Key DifferencesSewage Pumps Vs. Septic Tank Pumps Sewage and septic pumps play an important role in waste and water managing. Sewage Pumps Sewage pumps handle solids up to 2" wide and are common when pumping laundry facilities to a septic tank to post to a sewer lin

-1. Determine Flow Rate: Understand the volume of water to be pumped within a specific timeframe.
+1. Determine Flow Rate: Understand the volume of water to be pumped within a specific timeframe.2.
+Consider Head Height: Assess the vertical distance water must be moved.

 3. Evaluate Capacity: Ensure the pump can handle the load required by your system.